-What skills are needed to be a great motivational speaker?
-Do women and men use the same skills to motivate an audience?
-Of course, they do!
-A great motivational speaker must be confident, empathetic, a good storyteller, and able to connect with an audience.
+A great motivational speaker is confident, empathetic, a good storyteller, and able to connect with an audience.

 Best Female Motivational Speakers